-The PMOC previously expressed concerns about the challenges presented in negotiating agreements involving three diverse entities: an operating rail transit agency; local city and county government; private sector utilities and property fee owner.
+The PMOC previously expressed concerns about the challenges presented to TJPA in negotiating agreements involving three diverse entities: an operating rail transit agency; local city and county government; private sector utilities and property fee owner.
 Under these circumstances, the negotiation process can require additional time and may require revisions to the project design, including acquisition of additional project Right-of-Way (ROW) property.

-The PMOC had previously expressed the opinion is that, in general, the critical third-party agreements present a significant risk to the project based on the following observations:
+The PMOC had previously expressed the opinion that, in general, the critical third-party agreements present a significant risk to the project based on the following observations:

-- o Many of the agreements involve multiple parties with diverse interests in both the private and public sectors. - The scope of the agreements is wide and includes various combinations of the following key project elements: - Project design coordination - Modifications to existing infrastructure not owned by TJPA. - Cost sharing - Construction coordination and support - Operation and maintenance of the new rail system extension, station and terminal
+- Many of the agreements involve multiple parties with diverse interests in both the private and public sectors. - The scope of the agreements is wide and includes various combinations of the following key project elements: - Project design coordination - Modifications to existing infrastructure not owned by TJPA. - Cost sharing - Construction coordination and support - Operation and maintenance of the new rail system extension, station and terminal

 There are 12 third-party agreements identified by the Project Sponsor as critical for the project.
 In the PMOC's Review Report - Third-Party Agreements for Major Capital Projects, dated May 2024, it is recommended that three additional agreements be considered as critical.
 The PMOC does note that while six agreements have been executed, some will require extensions, amendments and one successor agreement.
 The PMOC further notes that work on advancing and executing the critical third-party agreements remains a top priority of TJPA management.
-The PMOC recommends that TJPA continue to maintain its focus on this essential FFGA requirement.
+The PMOC recommends that TJPA continue to maintain its focus on this essential FFGA requirement as all critical third-party agreements must be completed before the execution of the FFGA, now targeted for July 2027.